-- Do not replace a deep cycle battery with a starting battery.
-Only use deep cycle batteries for your motor-home's house application. - Do not replace your chassis or starting battery with a deep cycle battery.
-A starting battery is designed to deliver higher instant amperage, needed to start the vehicle's engine. - Check to be sure the replacement battery will fit the battery tray of your motorhome.
+- DO NOT replace a deep cycle battery with a starting battery.
+Only use deep cycle batteries for the motorhome's house application. - DO NOT replace the chassis or starting battery with a deep cycle battery.
+A starting battery is designed to deliver higher instant amperage, needed to start the vehicle's engine. - Check to be sure the replacement battery will fit the battery tray of the motorhome.
 Group 24 batteries are physically smaller than Group 27 batteries.